 - How to include or remove search partners

 - The types of ads on the Search Network

 Your ads can appear with Google search results and on other search sites when your keywords are relevant to a user's search.

 - Google search sites: Ads can appear beside, above, or below search results on Google Search, Google Play or Google Shopping.

 - Google search partners: Ads might appear with search results on websites of Google search partners.
-For text ads, search partners include hundreds of non-Google websites (like AOL), as well as Google Maps, Google Video, and other Google sites.
+For text ads, search partners include hundreds of non-Google websites, as well as Google Maps, Google Video, and other Google sites.
 Product Listing Ads can appear on search partner sites that display and link to products for sale.
 The clickthrough rate (CTR) for ads on search partner sites doesn't impact your Quality Score on google.com.

 How Google Instant works